-We strive to produce the best puppy to friend you will ever find.
-We raise them to the AKC standard and all of our poms are only AKC registered.
-All of my poms live in our home as house pets.
+We strive to produce the best puppy to friend you will ever find while raising them to the AKC standard.
+All of our Poms are only AKC registered and live in our home as house pets.
 We have a extra large fenced yard for them to run and play in.
 We do NOT have a kennel.
-We have 10 females and 4 males however some of these kids are spayed or neutered.
-From time to time we do occationally have extra fur kids running around.
+From time to time we do occasionally have an extra fur kid or two running around.
 Either a rescue we are looking to place, or we are pet sitting for a friend.
-We also have 2 cats, 2 turtles, several parrotlets birds, and 2 fish tanks one salt water and one fresh water.
-We love our animals!!
-Life just wouldn't be the same without them all.
+We also have 2 rescue cats we have adopted.
+A spayed Rottweiler and a neutered Chihuahua.
+We truly enjoy our animals and all the adventures they bring.
+Life just wouldn't be the same without them!!

 Our goal here is simple, to raise, and care for a variety of beautifully colored, top quality AKC reg.
 Pomeranians in a clean, safe, and loving environment and share them with the world.
+Either with a puppy or rescue we have placed for adoption or threw our ongoing show program in "conformation".
 All of our Poms are well-socialized and raised "under-foot" in our home.
 They are handled with loving care and available for you healthy and happy.

-Once you have a pom you will always one.
-Pomeranians are delightful, affectionate, dogs, full of character and very pleasant.
+Once you have a Pom you will always have one.
+Pomeranians are delightful, affectionate dogs, full of character and very pleasant.
 They are a toy breed, allowing them to make great indoor pets.
 Poms are companion dogs and love to be with you.
 They love the lake and camping as much as the snow or sleeping in your lap on the couch.
 And believe it or not mine all like the water.
-They have a pool in the back yard to play in for the summer months.
+They have a pool in the back yard to play in for the Summer months.

 They are great family dogs and good with children.
 However small children need to be supervised with them always.
 Poms are small dogs from 3-7 pounds at the standard and can be injured easily by young children.
-Our Poms average size are 5-8 pounds occationally we get a few that are extra tiny or T-cup and occationally larger ones in the 8-12 pound range.
-Since poms have been bred down in size over the years from what used to be a 2-3 times larger dog there are occationally what you would call "throw backs" or dogs who's genes come from further back in the generations and you get a larger pom than either parent.
+Our Poms average size are 4-7 pounds occasionally we get a few that are extra tiny or T-cup and occasionally larger ones in the 8-12 pound range.
+Since Poms have been bred down in size over the years from what used to be a 2-3 times larger dog there are occasionally what you would call "throw backs" or dogs who's genes come from further back in the generations and you get a larger Pom than either parent.

 Poms come in a variety of colors.....